38 Degrees: Personnel

+David Babbs was the founding Executive Director serving from 2009 to 2019.
+In December 2011 Babbs was named by The Independent as one of their "Great Britons" for his role in halting a government plan to sell off public forests.

-In April 2019 38 Degrees announced that Babbs had been dismissed from his position as Executive Director following an internal investigation which found that he had shared illegal drugs with other members of staff.
-38 Degrees stated that a further investigation was underway into other allegations, which weren't detailed.
+In April 2019 Babbs was dismissed for gross misconduct after it was found that he had shared illegal drugs with other members of staff.
+In 2020, 38 Degrees announced that an independent report commissioned after the dismisal found proven certain allegations that Babbs had behaved with "unacceptable and unprofessional conduct in the workplace".

+Zoe Whyatt served as interim CEO from 2019 to 2021 with Matthew McGregor appointed as CEO in September 2021.

 Methodology

 38 Degrees describes itself as a people-powered and multi-issue movement.
 It aims to empower British citizens by providing easy ways for them to take action on the issues they care about, e.g., climate change, human rights and poverty.
 It claims "it's 38 Degrees members who set priorities and we decide on what we campaign on together".
 They publish the results of their membership polls on their website.
 While 38 Degrees refers to 'members', there is no formal membership and these are simply people on its email mailing list.

 Each week 50,000 members, chosen at random, are asked to vote for their top priorities; only ones where there is a strong consensus will be pushed forward.
 On occasion the whole membership is invited to take part in votes to decide the organisation's position on a newsworthy issue.
 For example, a poll in September 2014 found that members were evenly split on whether to support or oppose military action targeting ISIS in Iraq.
 As a result, 38 Degrees took no position.

 Funding comes from small individual donations.
 The average donation is about £10 but a plea to fund a legal challenge to zero hours contracts asked for just £1 and received 11,000 responses within 48 hours.
 Part of its success comes from the speed with which 38 Degrees can launch a campaign or find out members' views.

-Campaigning techniques include both online methods, such as mass email, social media, blogs and online petitions, and offline methods, such as calling an MP or visiting a surgery.
-38 Degrees has also fundraised from its membership to commission legal advice and to run advertising campaigns.